 You will not be liable for unauthorized transactions or transfers involving your Consumer Accounts if you report any unauthorized transactions within 60 days of when we first deliver a statement to you disclosing an unauthorized transaction.
 If you do not tell us within 60 days after the statement was sent to you, you may lose any amount transferred without your authorization after the 60 days if we can prove that we could have stopped someone from taking the money had you told us in time.
 If a good reason (such as a long trip or a hospital stay) prevented you from telling us, we may, at our sole discretion, extend the period.

-If you believe that an unauthorized transaction has been made from your Wealth Management Account, you should immediately contact your account/relationship manager.
+If you believe that an unauthorized transaction has been made from your Wealth Management Account, your U.S. Bancorp Investments account, or your UnionBanc Investment Services account, you should immediately contact your account/relationship manager.

 Credit card accounts